Menu

 ImmunoSensation Cluster

-It aims to advance innovative research into potential treatments and support clinical research in the context of conducting trial projects.
-Besides providing access to expert advice, it also allows working groups to get directly involved in evaluating and interpreting trial results, most notably through developing and integrating laboratory assays.
+It aims to advance innovative research of potential treatments and support clinical research in the context of conducting trial projects.
+Besides providing access to expert advice, it also allows to directly involve working groups in evaluating and interpreting trial results, in particluar through developing and integrating laboratory assays.

 Imaging

-The close relationship that we enjoy with the Clinics for Cardiology and Pneumology, Diagnostic and Interventional Radiology, Neuroradiology and Nuclear Medicine at the University Hospital Bonn means that diagnostic and imaging procedures for examining clinical trial patients can be organized at any time.
+The close relationship with the Departments of Cardiology and Pneumology, Diagnostic and Interventional Radiology, Neuroradiology and Nuclear Medicine at the University Hospital Bonn allows diagnostic and imaging procedures for examining clinical trial patients any time.

 These include: